Articol disponibil numai în limba engleză

 Because this has become a commercial project, it is now hosted on its own web page:

 The software that actually performs the joystick override function is available below for download.
-It should run under Python 3.5 or newer.
+It should run under Python 3.5 or newer, with proven functionality under Raspberry Pi OS (previously called Raspbian) installed on Raspberry Pi 2 Model B V1.1 or V1.2.
 The software is licensed under the LGPLv3 or later license.

 Note: current software version is 1.7 (click here for versions history)

-Since I am the copyright holder of the JOyVerride software, any further updates will be published here.
+Since I am the copyright holder of the JOyVerride software, any further updates will be published here only.

 Important: the software is tied to the JOyVerride hardware implementation; there is no guarantee that it will work properly in other embodiment and I have no intention to provide support outside of the specific purpose for which I created it.